DanIsDaMan/CyUploader/ReadMe.md

 GITHUB PAGES REPO

--adddebs
+- adddebs
-	-Add .deb files to upload here
+	- Add .deb files to upload here

--debs
+- debs
-	-Added .deb files go here
+	- Added .deb files go here

--js,images,assets,css, ect. all other webpage attributes
+- js,images,assets,css, ect. all other webpage attributes

--unpack bzip2 here if u dont already have it(not in a folder, all bzip2 files go directly into the root og the github pages repo folder)
+- unpack bzip2 here if u don't already have it(not in a folder, all bzip2 files go directly into the root of the github pages repo folder)

--CyUploader.exe
+- CyUploader.exe

--index.html
+- index.html

--Packages(no file extention)
+- Packages(no file extention)

--Release(no file extention)
+- Release(no file extention)

--And obviously CyUploader.exe and git.bat
+- And obviously CyUploader.exe and git.bat

 I assume you have already setup a repo if you are going to use this, so the only new thing should be the "adddebs" folder where .deb files to be added will go.